 The first time I watched Hugo the story pulled me in hook, line and sinker (I had never read the novel it was based on).
 What was the automaton trying to write?
 What were the sad memories the old man was trying to forget?
 It was all an intriguing mystery, and it had a surprising and unique payoff.

-Among the many things I appreciate about Hugo–the acting, the sets, the soundtrack–high on the list are the warm, bright, inviting colors that pervade the movie, rather than the usual “gritty” tones and filters that Hollywood is so fond of.
+Among the many things I appreciate about Hugo–the acting, the sets, the soundtrack–high on the list are the warm, bright, inviting colors that pervade the movie, rather than the usual “gritty” tones and filters that Hollywood is so fond of currently.
 Even darkened scenes have a bit of a glow to them.
 Somehow, Scorsese’s masterful use of cinematography and color make this Paris train station as inviting as your usual little French village.

 Are there any weak spots in this modern classic?
 Perhaps.
 At times the story moves a little slowly, especially for a movie meant partly for children.
 There was also the decision to have Hugo wake from a nightmare not once, but twice–a double fake out.
-The first time was amazingly effective (re-staging one of the most famous train wrecks in history), the second felt gimmicky (and a little creepy).
+The first time was amazingly effective (re-staging one of the most famous train wrecks in history), but the second felt gimmicky (and a little creepy).
 But really, I’m nitpicking here.

 Maybe some of you are wondering: just how accurate is this movie in depicting the life of our Georges Méliès?
 Pretty darn accurate, in fact.
 While Scorsese does have to simplify the story of his career, the basic details are true–his career really did go downhill during WWI, he really did burn many of his remaining sets and props, and he really did end up selling toys in the Montparnasse train station.
 He did have a granddaughter who lived with him and his wife.
 (One detail they left out for obvious reasons was that his wife was formerly his mistress of many years–har.)
-And yes, Méliès really did own more than one automaton during his theater days, which unfortunately were thrown away after sitting in storage for a time in a Paris museum.
+And yes, Méliès really did own several automatons during his theater days, which unfortunately were thrown away after sitting in storage for a time in a Paris museum.

 The grumpiness of Ben Kingsley’s Méliès, although it makes dramatic sense, is also a little inaccurate in my opinion.
 In real life Méliès certainly lamented the fall of his career.
 In a letter from 1932 he stated, “I, at 67, a merchant!
 I who was always an artist first and who always detested business!
 What is there to do!?
 Life has reversals like this…[One must] resign oneself, and that is what I have done.”
 But he didn’t give himself over to bitterness.
 His granddaughter Madeleine later recalled: